CMSROMA/ArraySizeAna/README.md

-The code is tested with python3 (Python 3.9.7) with the following non standard packages installed:
+The code is tested with Python 3.6.4 (or greater) with the following non standard packages installed:
 ```
 numpy pandas csv
 ```

-If working at CERN on lxplus:
+If working at CERN on lxplus, you can do for example:
 ```
 cmsrel CMSSW_10_6_28
 cd  CMSSW_10_6_28/src